tusharrautOO7/ElasticStack/README.md

 configure their Docker virtual machine to have more than the default 2 GiB of
 RAM:

+To change elasticsearch and other components of stack version, open .env file and change tag and elasticsearch variable value which is 6.2.2 by default.

 ## Starting the stack:
 1. docker-compose.yml :